-Anthropology is designed to provide students with a comprehensive understanding of human nature.
-It takes the broadest view of what it means to be human, integrating the study of biology and culture.
+Anthropology is designed to provide students with a comprehensive understanding of human nature and humankind.
+It takes the broadest view of what it means to be human, integrating the study of biology and culture, history and cross-cultural comparison, system and conjuncture.
 With its global perspective and holistic approach, anthropology not only provides a solid Liberal Arts education, but prepares students for a wide range of jobs and careers.
-A major in anthropology allows students to develop a special awareness of ethnic and cultural differences and equips them with a variety of methods to address basic human processes and problems.
+A major in anthropology allows students to develop a special awareness of the complexity of 'human nature,' 'culture' and 'cultural differences,' and equips them with a variety of methods to address basic human processes and problems.

 The Anthropology offices are located on the 5th floor of the Science Hall, East.
 Our main office is open Monday through Friday, from 8:30AM to 4:30PM.

-The Department's student assistant, Ms. Meredith Fazzone and the Chair, Dr.Maria Villar are your most important contacts.
+The Departmental Secretary Ms.Sherry Capers-Dock and Department Chair Dr.Balmurli Natrajan are your most important contacts.
 Do not hesitate to contact them if you have questions, problems or concerns related to the Department.